Published 1999 by S. Dail Yeatts, Midlothian, Virginia. 87pp. 5.5 x 8.5 inches. Softcover.

 S. Dail Yeatts was born at Dry Fork, Virginia, the son of the Rev. G. Dewey Yeatts and Artie Watlington Yeatts.
 He spent thirty-four years in public education, retiring as deputy superintendent of Halifax County/South Boston Public Schools.
 He was graduated from Whitmell High School, earned a B.A. degree from High Point University and an M. Ed. from the University of Virginia.
 Since retiring he has worked as a consultant for the Southern Association of Colleges and Schools, aiding schools in fulfilling requirements for accreditation.
 Dail is married to the former Claudine Barbee of Winston Salem, N.C.
 They have two sons who are physicians in Chesterfield County and Newport News, Virginia.

-This website is sponsored by Mitchells Publications.
+This website is sponsored by Mitchells Publications, Chatham, Virginia.

-Copyright © 2003–2006 Patricia B. Mitchell.
+Copyright © 2003–2021 Patricia B. Mitchell.